Difference Between CRC and Checksum

 The recipient can then look into what went wrong or attempt downloading the file again.
 The transmission control protocol (TCP) and the user diagram protocol are two typical methods for determining checksum numbers (UDP).

-TCP is usually more reliable for tracking sent data packets, while UDP might be useful for avoiding transmission delays.
+TCP is more reliable for tracking sent data packets, while UDP might be useful for avoiding transmission delays.

 Main Differences Between CRC and Checksum